 - You have cardiovascular risk factors, such as high cholesterol, high blood pressure and diabetes

-Your doctor may suggest one of the following prescription drugs, perhaps along with low-dose aspirin, to reduce your platelet count or clotting risk:
+Your doctor may suggest one of the following prescription drugs, perhaps along with low-dose aspirin, to reduce your platelet count:

 - Anagrelide (Agrylin).
 Unlike hydroxyurea, anagrelide isn't associated with an increased risk of leukemia, but it's not considered as effective.
 Side effects may include fluid retention, heart problems, headaches, dizziness, nausea and diarrhea.

-- Interferon alfa (Intron A) or peginterferon alpha-2a (Pegasys).
-This drug is given by injection, and may cause worse side effects than hydroxyurea or anagrelide does.
+- Interferon alfa-2b (Intron A) or peginterferon alfa-2a (Pegasys).
+These drugs are given by injection, and may cause worse side effects than hydroxyurea or anagrelide does.
 But it's the best choice for some people.
 Side effects may include flu-like symptoms, confusion, nausea, depression, diarrhea, seizures, irritability and sleepiness.

-A medical procedure called platelet pheresis is used only in emergencies, such as after a stroke or other dangerous blood clotting.
-It temporarily lowers your platelet count.
-A needle connected to a tube allows your blood to flow into a device that removes platelets, after which your blood is returned to your body.
+A medical procedure called plateletpheresis is used only in emergencies, such as after a stroke or other dangerous blood clotting.
+It involves passing your blood through a device that removes platelets and then returns the blood to your body.
+This temporarily lowers your platelet count.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.